Gender and the gender pay gap

 We already have equal pay across PA.
 We conduct equal pay audits annually, benchmarking the salaries of those who do the same jobs or work of equal value, and analysing results for bias before correcting any inconsistencies.

-We use similar calculation methods to calculate our mean and median ethnicity pay gaps.
+We use similar calculation methods to calculate our mean and median gender and ethnicity pay gaps.

 We confirm we calculated our gender pay gap in accordance with The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.